YET-Another-Github-Account/Blockchain-Analytics/README.md

 # Introduction
 The intention of this document is to analyse and to evaluate current options and scenarios for blockchain analytics.
-Practical scenario for this evaluation was the requirement of the YAM DAO to support the [degenerative.finance](https://degenerative.finance/) subproject with a dashboard that contains specific measures for observing the development and success of the project.
+Practical scenario for this evaluation was the requirement of the YAM DAO to support the [degenerative.finance](https://degenerative.finance/) subproject with a DeFi dashboard.
+The dashboard was supposed to visualize specific measures for observing the development and success of the project.
 For developing the dashboard, three scenarios and technologies were briefly evaluated:
 * [The Graph]( https://thegraph.com/)
 * [Dune Analytics](https://duneanalytics.com/)